 Egypt, Jordan, Lebanon, Turkey, Kurdistan Region of Iraq

 To provide better access to higher education for refugees from Syria and young people in host communities in Egypt, Iraq, Jordan, Lebanon, and Turkey.

 As a result of the enduring Syria refugee crisis, higher education systems in neighbouring host countries have been overwhelmed and only a small fraction of the vulnerable young refugees are currently enrolled in a university programme.

-A large network of universities demonstrate the UK’s commitment to the Middle East and the Syrian community by sharing expertise in the fields of language learning and higher education - 18 are directly involved in delivering HEEAP courses in Egypt, Jordan, Lebanon and Turkey, and the Kurdistan Region of Iraq.
-The project demonstrates the UK’s commitment to continue to be a strong partner for EU funded interventions, generating influence and attraction in the UK’s higher education community and ability to deliver with international partners.
+A large network of universities demonstrate the UK’s commitment to the Middle East and the Syrian community by sharing expertise in the fields of language learning and higher education, with 18 being directly involved in delivering HEEAP courses in Egypt, Jordan, Lebanon, Turkey and the Kurdistan Region of Iraq.
+The project demonstrates the UK’s commitment to continue to be a strong partner for EU-funded interventions, generating influence and attraction in the UK’s higher education community and ability to deliver with international partners.